abrantesfg/PDFChatAssistant/README.md

 ## Pre-requisites

-This code requires the installation of the packages: openai, PyMuPDF, PyPDF2 and gensim
+This code requires the installation of the packages: openai, PyMuPDF, PyPDF2 and gensim.

+In addition, paste your OpenAI api key in the `config.json` file in order to be able to use the system.

 ## Using the chatbox